cornell-cup/astrobee/README.md

 #### Up to date as of May 7, 2025.
-![Astrobeen Replica with Labeled Vents](https://github.com/user-attachments/assets/233e7bd6-7513-4d07-aba8-a1956a2d583d) *Figure 1: Our Astrobee replica with labeled vents and fan modules and coordinate system.*
+![Astrobeen Replica with Labeled Vents](https://github.com/user-attachments/assets/233e7bd6-7513-4d07-aba8-a1956a2d583d) *Figure 1: Our Astrobee replica with labeled vents and fan modules, and coordinate system.*

+### Setting up the XRP
+Connect the XRP that will be in the Astrobee via a USB-C cable to your computer.
+Run the script `setup.sh` included in this repository.
+Go to xrpcode.wpi.edu and run the script maneuvers_async_new.py and then disconnect the cable connecting the XRP to your computer.

 ### Operation
 The interface supports two user-input buttons: